 The Nexus 5 represents fantastic value for money, but how do you develop a high-performance device at a mid-range price?
 Corners must be cut somewhere along the way, and in the case of the Nexus 5 it was the camera that had to be sacrificed.
 While it’s fair to say that the Nexus 5 camera has had its fair share of issues, frequent crashes, not connecting, slow auto-focus, and battery drain to name a few, for some it can work flawlessly.
-Here are some of the common problems with the Nexus 5 camera, and how they can be addressed.
+Here are some common Nexus 5 camera problems and how to fix them.

 Nexus 5: camera can’t connect